Graduate Nursing

 NGR 5112C.
 Advanced Clinical Practice for Nurse Educators (4).
 Prerequisites: NGR 5003C, NGR 5140, and NGR 5172.
 This course is designed to facilitate the student's ability to identify and analyze new knowledge, trends, and issues pertinent to advances in healthcare and their impact on the advanced nursing practice of adult patients and families.
 In addition, the clinical experience focuses on the advanced practice nurse's role in the integration of new information and technologies into nursing practice through reflective and evidence-based practice that ensures optimal patient care and safety.

 NGR 5140.
 Advanced Pathophysiological Concepts in Nursing Science (3).
 Prerequisite: Admission to the DNP or Certificate Programs.
-This course is designed to build on basic pathophysiology principles and explore the principles of normal body functions and pathophysiological changes that occur because of disease, lifestyle, and homeostatic changes in the body.
-Disease processes across the life span are explored and case studies are used to demonstrate the clinical assessment.
+This course is designed to build on basic pathophysiology principles and explore the principles of normal body functions and pathophysiological changes that occur because of disease, lifestyle, and homeostatic changes in the body across the lifespan.
+Altered pathophysiological health is explored at the genetic, cellular and organ system level.

 NGR 5503.
 Psychiatric-Mental Health Nurse Practitioner: Individual Psychotherapy (3).
 Corequisite: NGR 5503L.
 This course provides didactic experiences in the assessment, diagnosis, treatment, and evaluation of clients across the lifespan who are experiencing acute and/or chronic psychiatric disorders.
 Emphasis is placed on evidence-based practice and the utilization of theoretical and conceptual models for assessing, planning, and treating major psychiatric disorders.
 Moreover, emphasis is given to promoting, maintaining, and restoring wellness to individual clients of all ages.
 Holistic therapeutic approaches are used to enhance the functioning of diverse individuals across the lifespan.